SUJENPURTY/Advanced-Diamond-price-prediction/README.md

 Data Cleaning: Fix missing values, remove outliers, and prepare data for modeling.

-Exploratory Data Analysis (EDA): Create charts and graphs to understand the data and find important patterns.
+Exploratory Data Analysis (EDA)  : Create charts and graphs to understand the data and find important patterns.

-Feature Engineering: Make new useful features to improve prediction accuracy.
+Feature Engineering              : Make new useful features to improve prediction accuracy.

-Machine Learning Models: Train different models to find the best one for predicting prices:
+Machine Learning Models          : Train different models to find the best one for predicting prices:

 - Linear Regression